Ccipo1998/Bachelor-Degree-Internship/README.md

 # ysculpting
+This work is based on Yocto/GL from prof. Fabio Pellacini.
 For more info, take a look to "Fast Digital Sculpting on CPU".